-Figure 4. a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles from Hanmore Lake 2014.
+Figure 4 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Hanmore Lake measured five times over the course of the summer of 2015.
+Drifting on September 12^{th} caused the field technician to miss the 'deep spot'.